Qiskit/qiskit/CONTRIBUTING.md

 sets up matches the CI environment more closely and it runs the tests in parallel (resulting in much faster execution).

-To run tests on all installed
-supported Python versions and lint/style checks you can simply run `tox`.
+To run tests on all installed supported Python versions and lint/style checks you can simply run `tox`.
 At a minimum, you should run the lint/style checks and the tests for one version of Python.
-For example `tox -e lint && tox -epy311`.
-If you want to run the tests for a specific supported version of Python replace py311 with py37, py38, py39, or py310.
+For example `tox -e lint && tox -epy`.
+If you want to run the tests for a specific supported version of Python replace `-epy` with `-epy37`, `-epy38`, `-epy39`, `-epy310`, or `-epy311`.

 If you find that tests in [`./test/python/visualization/test_circuit_drawer.py`](./test/python/visualization/test_circuit_drawer.py) fail you may be missing some [optional dependencies for the circuit drawer](#optional-dependencies-for-testing-the-circuit-drawer).

 If you just want to run a subset of tests you can pass a selection regex to the test runner.
-For example, if you want to run all tests that have "dag" in the test id you can run: `tox -epy311 -- dag`.
+For example, if you want to run all tests that have "dag" in the test id you can run: `tox -epy -- dag`.
 You can pass arguments directly to the test runner after the bare `--`.
 To see all the options on test selection you can refer to the stestr manual: https://stestr.readthedocs.io/en/stable/MANUAL.html#test-selection